0xdefh/0xdefh.github.io/_posts/2025-01-25-OSINT-TTP-How-to-find-impersonate-website.md

 Javascript & HTML & CSS content loaded

-> When inspecting the JS,HTML and CSS I've just scim thought to understand what kind of script that loaded, nothing fancy, but it should give you understanding of what should be loaded and what should not.
+> When inspecting the JS,HTML and CSS I've just scim thought to understand what kind of script that loaded, nothing fancy, but it should give you
+> understanding of what should be loaded and what should not.
-{: .info-prompt }
+{: .prompt-info }

 ### Google Dork
 Let's begin and start with a simple keywords list and Google dorks